saifkhan179/MyRepo/advanced-ansible-playbooks.md

 **Step 3.** Click Create Networking Quickstart.
 Now click **VCN with Internet Connectivity** and click **Start Workflow**

 **Step 4.** Fill out the details for Dialog Box that appears with the following information.<br>
-     4.1 For the NAME, enter an easy to remember name, like for example, "my_vcn"<br>
+     4.1 For the NAME, enter an easy to remember name, like for example, `my_vcn`<br>
      4.2 Ensure Create in Compartment is set to the right compartment.<br>
-     4.3 Enter a value for the CIDR block, for example 10.0.0.0/16<br>
+     4.3 Enter a value for the CIDR block, for example `10.0.0.0/16`<br>
-     4.4 Enter a value for Public Subnet CIDR Block, for example 10.0.1.0/24<br>
+     4.4 Enter a value for Public Subnet CIDR Block, for example `10.0.1.0/24`<br>
-     4.5 Enter a value for Public Subnet CIDR Block, for example 10.0.2.0/24<br>
+     4.5 Enter a value for Public Subnet CIDR Block, for example `10.0.2.0/24`<br>
      4.6 Click Next and then Click Create.

 ![](https://qloudableassets.blob.core.windows.net/devops/OCI/introduction-to-ansible/images/ta68.PNG?sp=r&st=2020-03-31T04:29:47Z&se=2021-12-31T13:29:47Z&spr=https&sv=2019-02-02&sr=b&sig=fvUesivkSsBdS2JEi%2BYPAxo4OHDZKsd5vwJUnC%2BvLkQ%3D)